kudobuilder/kudo/keps/0012-operator-extensions.md

   description: Some words
 ```

-And this file defined in the extension framework:
+And this file defined in the extension operator:

 ```yaml
 backup: